rburmorrison/polluter/README.md

 # Polluter
-An menu-bar app that replaces the newline characters in .txt files with `'\r\n'`.
+A menu-bar app that replaces the newline characters in .txt files with `'\r\n'`.
 This allows them to work with Windows Notepad.

 Why is this important?
 It's not, but it's a good practice program.